What is Japa Yoga?

 Common Practices

-- Choosing a Mantra: Select a sacred word or phrase, such as "Om," "So Hum," or a personal mantra.
+- Choosing a Mantra: Sacred words like "Om," "So Hum," or a personal mantra.

-- Using a Mala: A string of 108 beads with hand knots used to count mantra repetitions, with each bead representing one repetition.
+- Using a Mala: A string of 108 beads used to count mantra repetitions.

 Common Poses: Seated Meditation Pose (Sukhasana or Padmasana), Pranayama (Breath Control)